 What needs to be done, according to Jean-Michel, to help our planet?
 First of all, Jean-Michel believes in cooperation.
 “It’s a new world.
 It’s a fascinating world …The concept of countries and borders is an absurdity.
 There is one system, which is the water system, there [are] no borders […]” This is just one of the issues he highlights.
 Jean-Michel is adamant about reminding us just how connected humanity and all life on Earth is to the oceans. “there are more and more people that are concerned and want to take care of our life support system, our ocean.
 We have one water system.
 The next time you drink a glass of water, you’re drinking the ocean.
 We need to take care of it.
 We all depend on it.”

-To learn more about Jean-Michel’s travels with his father and the environmental issues he has observed on his many trips around our blue planet, join Jean-Michel for his entire interview at Blue Ocean Summit 2015: Jean-Michel Cousteau (this feature will be available shortly to Members) and remember to visit Ocean Futures.
-To support the Blue Ocean community and to review and order any of Jean-Michel’s books or films go to the store (Also available shortly).
+To learn more about Jean-Michel’s travels with his father and the environmental issues he has observed on his many trips around our blue planet, watch our interview with Jean-Michel Cousteau during Blue Ocean Summit 2015.
+And remember to visit Ocean Futures.
+To support the Blue Ocean community and to review and order any of Jean-Michel’s books or films go to the store (available shortly).

-Another speaker whose mission is to inspire conservation is John Racanelli who serves as CEO of the US National Aquarium in Baltimore, Maryland.
+Another ocean hero (and friend of Jean-Michel) whose mission is to inspire conservation is John Racanelli.
+As CEO of the US National Aquarium in Baltimore, Maryland.
 John strives to drive conservation action worldwide, ensure the success of one of the nation’s leading aquarium enterprises, and fundamentally change the way the world views the ocean and aquatic systems.
-Join John for his article “A New Blue Print for the Future of Aquariums” at Ocean Profiles: John Racanelli
+Learn more about John in “A New Blue Print for the Future of Aquariums” at Ocean Profiles: John Racanelli